jaisor/SmartPoolThermometer/README.md

 ![Case](/img/case.png)

 All parts print without support in the default orientation.
-White PETG or something heat/uv resistent is recommended for the Box and Lid.
+White PETG or something heat/uv resistant is recommended for the Box and Lid.
 The Gasket should be printed from something flexible like TPU.

 * [Box](stl/box.stl)
 * [Lid](stl/lid.stl)
 * [Gasket](stl/gasket.stl)

 Battery and case go on the bottom.
-The temp sensor in the designate hole pushed all the way down and sealed with apropriate waterproof sealer / adhesive.
+The temp sensor in the designate hole pushed all the way down and sealed with appropriate waterproof sealer / adhesive.
 The solar panels should be glued and then water proof sealed too.
 The linked prototype board fits inside well and can be screwed with some 1mm screws or glued or taped down.